Evangelical Press: History

 EP was founded by a Memorandum and Articles of Association incorporated 12 October 1967.

 Activities

 EP has published and distributed several thousand titles from hundreds of authors.
 Subjects include Bible commentaries, devotionals, biographies, classics, music, and family books.

 EP works co-operatively with Bryntirion Press, producing books on their behalf for wide distribution and occasionally for limited distribution in Wales.
-It no longer acts as a distributor for other presses (it used to handle, among others, Christian Hymns, ET Perspectives, Grace Publications, Praise Hymns).
-EP's books are now distributed by Tenofthose in the UK and JPL Fulfillment in the US.
+EP's books are now distributed by Tenofthose in the UK and US.

 EPMT, now an independent trust, has hosted pastors' conferences in Belarus, Russia, Romania and across Africa.

 Most books are in English, but some are available also in French, Spanish, Russian, and other languages.

 Evangelical Times

 Evangelical Press co-operated in the publishing of Evangelical Times until 2015.
 This is a monthly newspaper which was established in 1967.